-The NHS Library Hub is a good starting point for many searches in healthcare.
+The NHS Knowledge and Library Hub is a good starting point for many searches in healthcare.
+Visit our library hub page for more information.

-However, if you need a more focused, in-depth search of the literature then a search of a specific healthcare database is recommended.
+However, if you need a more focused, in-depth search of the literature then a search of a specific healthcare database is recommended:

 MEDLINE covers medicine, nursing, dentistry, veterinary medicine, the health care system, pre-clinical sciences, and more (EBSCO and OVID)